 FreeRTOS comes with libraries for security, including secure cloud connection, certificate authentication, key management, and a code signing feature.

-You can use AWS IoT Device Management with FreeRTOS devices for an integrated OTA update solution.
-FreeRTOS makes deploying OTA updates for microcontroller-based devices less memory intensive by communicating those updates over a single TLS connection, shared with other AWS IoT Core communications.
-You provide a firmware image, select the devices to update, select a code-signing method, and schedule the update, all within the AWS IoT Device Management console.
+You can use Amazon IoT Device Management with FreeRTOS devices for an integrated OTA update solution.
+FreeRTOS makes deploying OTA updates for microcontroller-based devices less memory intensive by communicating those updates over a single TLS connection, shared with other Amazon IoT Core communications.
+You provide a firmware image, select the devices to update, select a code-signing method, and schedule the update, all within the Amazon IoT Device Management console.
 You can use OTA updates to deploy security updates, bug fixes, and new firmware updates to devices in the field.

 You can get started quickly by using the FreeRTOS console to configure and download source code specific to the qualified microcontroller and use case.
 It contains a project file download that is tailored to your chipset, integrated development environment (IDE), and compiler.
 You can select only the libraries you need, saving space on your device.
 To learn more about getting started, visit our getting started page.

-You can select the FreeRTOS OTA update job within the AWS IoT Device Management console.
+You can select the FreeRTOS OTA update job within the Amazon IoT Device Management console.